purseclab/PGFuzz/README.md

 <a href="https://kimhyungsub.github.io/NDSS21_hskim.pdf"> <img align="right" width="220"  src="https://kimhyungsub.github.io/PGFUZZ_paper_cover.png"> </a>
 </p>

-The current PGFuzz version is for ArduPilot.
-We will upload other verions of PGFUZZ for PX4 and Paparazzi after we finish checking each component's functionality.

 ## 1. Setup
 We assume that you already finished setup for executing ArduPilot, PX4 and Paparazzi on Ubuntu LTS / Debian Linux. <br>
 - <a href="https://ardupilot.org/dev/docs/building-setup-linux.html#building-setup-linux" target="_blank"> ArduPilot setup </a>